aventisia/public-docs/Pooja/Documents/workflow-logics/variable/retrieve-data-table-column-into-list.md

 |----------------|----------------|
 | `"EmpName"`    | `["Alice", "Bob", "Charlie"]` |

 ---

+## Summary

-This feature is useful for **extracting specific attributes** from structured data tables for further processing. 🚀
+This feature is useful for **extracting specific attributes** from structured data tables for further processing.